tarantool/doc/doc/reference/tooling/interactive_console.rst

 So, when an input is a Lua object description, the output in the Lua format equals it.

 For the Lua output format, you can specify an **end of statement** symbol.
-It is added to the end of each output statement and can be used for parsing the output by scripts.
+It is added to the end of each output statement in the current session and can be used for parsing the output by scripts.
 By default, the end of statement symbol is empty.
 You can change it to any character or character sequence.
-To set an end of statement symbol, run ``set output lua,local_eos=<symbol>``, for example, `set output lua,local_eos=#``.
+To set an end of statement symbol for the current session, run ``set output lua,local_eos=<symbol>``, for example, ``set output lua,local_eos=#``.
-To switch back to the empty end of statement symbol, run ``set output lua,local_eos=``
+To switch back to the empty end of statement symbol, run ``set output lua,local_eos=``.

 The YAML output has better readability.
 The Lua output can be reused in requests.